Shahbaz Bhatti

-Clement Shahbaz Bhatti (9 September 1968 – 2 March 2011), popularly known as Shahbaz Bhatti, was a Pakistani politician who was elected as a member of the National Assembly from 2008.
-He was the first Federal Minister for Minorities Affairs from November 2008 until his assassination on 2 March 2011 in Islamabad and the only Christian in the Cabinet.
-More than 70 bullets were fired at his car.
-A militant group, Tehrik-i-Taliban Pakistan, claimed responsibility for his killing and called him a blasphemer of Muhammad.
-In March 2016, five years after the death of Shahbaz Bhatti, his cause for beatification was formally opened by the Roman Catholic Diocese of Islamabad-Rawalpindi.
-He was given the honorary title Servant of God within the Roman Catholic Church.
+Clement Shahbaz Bhatti (9 September 1968 – 2 March 2011) was a Pakistani politician and the first Christian Federal Minister for Minorities Affairs.
+He was elected as a member of the National Assembly in 2008 for the Pakistan People's Party.
+Bhatti became the only Christian member of Prime Minister Yusuf Raza Gilani's Cabinet on 2 November.
+On 2 March 2011, Bhatti was assassinated outside his mother's home by members of the Pakistani Taliban for his opposition to Pakistan's blasphemy laws.
+In March 2016, his cause for beatification was formally opened by the Diocese of Islamabad-Rawalpindi.
+He was given the honorary title Servant of God within the Catholic Church.

 Early life

 Bhatti was born in Lahore to Christian parents from the Faisalabad District.
 His father, Jacob Bhatti, worked as an officer of the British Army, then as a teacher, before becoming chairman of the board of churches in Khushpur.
+On 10 December 1995, Human Rights Day, Bhatti married Salma Peter John, a human rights activist.
+However, after Bhatti’s death, his family has denied that this wedding ever took place and insists that Salma was only Bhatti's employee.
+In March 2013, she sought asylum in the United States following repeated intimidation and death threats from Bhatti's family.